aschuerch/MBBI_ComputerPracticum/_episodes/06-redirection.md

 ## Trimming

 Now we will run seqtk trimfq on our data.
-To begin, navigate to your `untrimmed_fastq` data directory:
+To begin, create the folder that will hold our trimmed data and then navigate to your `untrimmed` data directory:

 ~~~
+$ cd ~/112018_Secretome
+$ mkdir trimmed
+$ mkdir trimmed/E_coli
-$ cd ~/dc_workshop/data/
+$ cd ~/112018_Secretome/untrimmed/E_coli
 ~~~
 {: .bash}

 We are going to run seqtk on one sample giving it an error rate threshold of 0.01 which indicates the base call accuracy.
 We request that, after trimming, the chances that a base is called incorrectly are only 1 in 10000.

 ~~~
-$ seqtk trimfq -q 0.01 ERR022075_1.fastq.gz > ERR022075_1.trimmed.fastq
+$ seqtk trimfq -q 0.01 ERR022075_1.fastq.gz > ~/112018_Secretome/trimmed/E_coli/ERR022075_1.trimmed.fastq
 ~~~
 {: .bash}